wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 still zeroes the structure itself and counts each refusal in `FipsModule.RefusedFreeCount`.

+`Dispose` (or `using`) is the zeroization procedure for keys and DRBG state held in native memory.
+An object that is not disposed is zeroized only when its finalizer runs, at a time the GC chooses, and .NET does not run finalizers at process exit.

+`FipsRng`, `FipsAes`, `FipsAesGcm` and `FipsAesCcm` serialize calls on one object, so a DRBG or cipher stream cannot be used by two threads at once (which would repeat output or keystream).
+Other objects are not thread-safe;
-Objects are not thread-safe; use one per thread or lock.
-A generated `FipsEccKey` owns a private DRBG (bound to the native key for signing and CDH blinding), so the `FipsRng` passed to `Generate` may be disposed afterwards.
+use one per thread or lock.
+A generated
+`FipsEccKey` owns a private DRBG (bound to the native key for signing and CDH blinding), so the `FipsRng` passed to `Generate` may be disposed afterwards.
 `FipsRsaKey` needs no DRBG after generation: FIPS builds `#undef